Grants

 Public Business supports original reporting on the wider implications of business.
 We’re looking for deeply researched stories about companies and the impact they have on the economy, the environment or society.
 We welcome proposals for projects of all lengths, but we are particularly keen to receive proposals for medium-to-long form work.

-Our grants cover the hard costs of reporting, such as travel, interpretation, security and other logistics, obtaining or reproducing documents, etc. The amount of the grant will depend on the project proposed, but most grants will fall between $2500 and $6000.
+Our grants cover the hard costs of reporting, such as travel, interpretation, security and other logistics, including obtaining or reproducing documents.
+The amount of the grant will depend on the project proposed, but most grants will fall between $2500 and $6000.

-We do not provide a stipend for the reporters, who must be paid – either as staffers or as freelancers – by the news outlet publishing the work.
-Our grants cover hard reporting costs to enable reporters to do more than news budgets allow them, but our stories are not wholly free to news outlets.
+Similarly, we do not provide a stipend or per diem for grantees, who must be paid – either as staffers or freelancers – by the news outlet publishing the work.
+Our grants cover hard costs to enable reporters to do more than news budgets allow them, but our stories are not wholly free to participating news outlets.

 While we welcome proposals which include an agreement from a news outlet to publish the work, we do have relationships with several news partners, and are prepared to place stories directly.